designerwebhosting/inspirationforchange/_pages/micheala.md

 It is not a logical process and for me as a person with an analytical mind it is a difficult concept to understand in terms of jumping from different ages to experiences which are buried deep within.
 In fact I almost cancelled the first session due to my fears and trepidation of what it might uncover.

 After two sessions I can honestly say I feel the release of old bonds.
 I can describe it as all of the shackles falling away and I am able to soar like an eagle.
 I feel confident that I have left my current and past life traumas behind and I am ready to live the life I deserve to live.
-I don&#39;t feel ashamed to be me any more and I accept myself for who I am.
+I don't feel ashamed to be me any more and I accept myself for who I am.

 In terms of outcomes its early days but I am planning to move house, change job and start a new business venture in the next few months.
-I have to say I think these would have been &quot;pipe dreams&quot; before!
+I have to say I think these would have been "pipe dreams" before!

-Thank you very much Anne for your work which has benefited me more that I could ever put into words.&quot;
+Thank you very much Anne for your work which has benefited me more that I could ever put into words."